mrjacksonsapien/orthogonalprojectionjs/README.md

 Here are a few things you can still do:

-- Create a shape (cube/pyramid) and set its size and position and rotation
+- Create a shape (cube/pyramid) and set its size, position and rotation
 - Rotate the X Y and Z "virtual" axises of the matrix.